Valid from: 17.06.2020

 - Third party applications or websites or services that integrate with, or link to the services of Bolt.

 - Being a worker or partner of Bolt.

 We try to answer your mail with in two business days and please send your mail in English.
 After our first answer we will evaluate your findings and an we will contact you within a week.

 - Please refrain from publishing technical details of any vulnerability you find to give us an opportunity to fix it.
 We try to work out a disclosure timeline with you.

 - Before submitting a report, please read our Disclosure Guidelines above.

-- You can submit any vulnerability in our systems and products to email@example.com with, or without, using our PGP key
+- You can submit any vulnerability in our systems and products to the email mentioned in security.txt with, or without, using our PGP key